Florida Medical Malpractice Lawyers

 Speak with a Shiner Law Group Medical Malpractice Lawyer

 Have you or someone you love been injured or died because of the negligent, reckless, or intentional conduct of a doctor, hospital or another medical provider?
-Call us at our main office located in the heart of Boca Raton, Florida by dialing (855) 462-6878 or contact us online for a free case review.
+Call us at our main office located in the heart of Southern Florida by dialing (855) 462-6878 or contact us online for a free case review.